City Council (47)

 The search engine below can be utilized to search City Council Meeting videos in the Swagit video library above by utilizing keywords to conduct a text search or sound search of these videos.

 The Charter Review Commission is appointed by the City Council.
 The City Charter is the constitution of the City of Huber Heights.
 In 1983, the City of Huber Heights adopted its current City Charter and became a Council-Manager form of government.
 The current City Charter was written by an elected Charter Commission chaired by Ints Kaleps.
-The Huber Heights City Charter has not been amended since its adoption.
+The Huber Heights City Charter was amended for the first time in November, 2016.

 |Charter Review Commission Membership||Term Expires|